Nature Journaling Virtual sessions

 Thank you for supporting efforts to bring nature journaling to others and creating a more nature-connected global community.

 Videos of previous journal club sessions on this page.

 Here is where we can share our nature journal pages and offer encouragement and support to others.
 We are using Padlet- link is here.

-Private membership area for sharing, nurturing and growing our nature connection through journaling.
+Its a private space for sharing, nurturing and growing our nature connection through journaling.
 This will not be on social media.
-If you want to be notified please fill out this form.
+Please come visit to check it out here.